realadammatthew/humbleberger/src/copy/was-yeshua-really-sinless.md

 ---

-_"He had done no violence, nor was any deceit in His mouth."_
+_"He was assigned a grave with the wicked, but he was with a rich man at his death, because he had done no violence and had not spoken deceitfully."_
 **(Isaiah 53:9)**

 ---